 Practice Nurse Appointments

 Our Practice Nurses are qualified nurses who have taken additional training in various fields of medicine to help the practice deliver a high standard of care to our patients.
-Our two nurses are both equally skilled for most of their job roles, but each has specialised in additional fields (Jane in diabetes and Lorna in respiratory).
+Our two nurses are both equally skilled for most of their job roles, but each has specialised in additional fields (Jane Williams in respiratory and diabetes, Jayne Fountain in minor illness).
 The nurses are taking on more and more of the care previously and traditionally carried out by doctors.
 Their roles are therefore expanding and their appointments ever more precious.

 Telephoning the Practice